ROMVoid95/ReadOnlyGradle/README.md

-# BBMGradle
+# ReadOnlyGradle
-Highly Experimental gradle plugin for BBM projects
+Highly Experimental gradle plugin

+//  MORE TO COME AT A LATER DATE